nicode-io/The_Starting_Point/README.md

 * Open Cypress GUI: **npx cypress open**
 * Run headless mode (run all test one time in console): **npx cypress run**
     * Add **"e2e": "cypress run"** to scripts to run from yarn run command
+* Our tests will look at the rendered page to find elements we specify, it's not important what technology we use or how the elements are created, only the end result is tested
+* Make use of a stub server during development, like **json-server** and combine it with **axios** to simulate HTTP calls, we can then configure a middleware to link with our **Cypress fixtures**
+    * Steps:
+        * Install **json-server**
+        * Create **stub-server** directory, name of our choice
+        * Create **db.json** file inside it
+        * Add script for easy launch that target db file
+        * Create **server** file in stub-server folder
+            * See 002-Bookish directory for middleware detail

 ### General